10 Effective Tips For Managing Health Anxiety:

-Health anxiety is treated using a comprehensive process combining cognitive and behavioral approaches that break the vicious circle of worry and reassurance seeking.
-The following are some research-based strategies and tips for Managing Health Anxiety.
+Health anxiety is treated using a comprehensive process combining cognitive and behavioral approaches,

 (Also read: 5 Ways to Overcome Health Anxiety